 What does good leadership mean in the era of hybrid and remote work?
-What kind of leadership style is best to keep productivity high in this new era?
+What kind of leadership style is best to keep productivity high and promote an ethical workforce?
 As the title of this article suggests, we may have a straightforward answer for you.
 However, it might not be so simple—stay tuned for the twist at the end of this article!

 But before we get there, let’s review a few key leadership concepts.

 What is leadership?

 In his well known article “Understanding leadership,” Professor William C. H. Prentice provides one of the most compelling definitions: “Leadership is the accomplishment of a goal through the direction of human assistants—a human and social achievement that stems from the leader’s understanding of his or her fellow workers and the relationship of their individual goals to the group’s aim.”

 Even though the above definition was coined in 1961, its relevance remains intact.
 In fact, the fundamentals of leadership haven’t changed that much.
 According to Ron Ashkenas and Brook Manville, coauthors of the Harvard Business Review Leader’s Handbook, leadership is still about “mobilizing people in an organization around common goals to achieve impact, at scale.”

 Types of leadership